 The project, based on Thomas L. Friedman's international best seller, The World Is Flat: A Brief History of the Twenty-First Century, calls on American students to partner with students across the globe and conduct a series of activities that deal with globalization.

 Conceived by teachers Vicki Davis and Julie Lindsay (who had never met face-to-face until a year after they began working together), today’s Flat Classroom Projects charge a small fee – $50 for fifteen students per year, with $3.50 for each additional student – but this fee can be waived if a participating teacher volunteers for the project ("we call this ‘sweat equity,’" says Vicki Davis).
-Flat Classroom sister projects have sprung up over the past few years, too, including the NetGenEd project, the Digiteen project, and Eracism.
+Flat Classroom sister projects have sprung up over the past few years, too, including the NetGenEd project and Digiteen project.

 Here are some ideas to consider based on the experiences of schools that have participated in these sorts of projects: